People to Know

 Health Services Director or Medical Director

 Each resident’s medical care is overseen by a health service director (HSD) and may be called a medical director in other communities.
 The HSD will first assess the needs of your parent and their current health concerns to create a comprehensive care plan.
 The HSD will manage the health of your parent, note any changes in their health, complete follow up assessments, and update their care plan as needed.
+In determining and monitoring staffing levels, Aegis Living considers resident assessments and other factors.
 Most often HSDs or medical directors are registered nurses who can communicate medical concerns or physical changes with a resident’s physician.
 Some communities only have a nurse on staff part-time, and some are on-call full time.
 During your tour, you may want to ask about the nursing coverage.

 As a partner to the health services director, our care directors manage all aspects of our care staff.
 The care directors oversee recruiting, hiring, and training care staff.
 By retaining the best staff, this position helps maintain a consistency of care with dedicated care managers, or caregivers.
 They work together with the HSD to make sure that every resident gets the best quality care and attention.
 The care director is the person who will make sure your parent’s needs are met every day.